water-fountain/Portfolio/Tech-Writing-Samples/Windows-Recovery-Guide.md

 ## What You'll Need

 * A Windows Installation USB or DVD [(you can download the tool from Microsoft here)](https://www.microsoft.com/en-us/software-download/windows11).
-* 10–15 Minutes: This is a quick fix, provided you're comfortable typing a few lines of code into the Command Prompt.
+* **10–15 Minutes**: This is a quick fix, provided you're comfortable typing a few lines of code into the Command Prompt.

 ## Step 1: Boot Into the Recovery Environment
 To perform this 'brain surgery' on your OS, we need to access the system files while Windows isn't actually running.
 This requires booting from an external media source so that your hard drive is 'at rest' and the files aren't currently in use by the system.